Naviculocuneiform Joint Fusion

 Figure 1- Naviculo-Cuneiform Joint

-A naviculocuneiform fusion involves making an incision on the top or slightly to the side of the midfoot, and the joint is then identified.
-The joint is then exposed and the cartilage covering the joint surface is removed.
-The remaining bony surface is prepared for fusion, and then the joint itself is stabilized with screws or plates.
+A naviculocuneiform fusion involves making an incision on the top or slightly to the side of the middle of the foot and exposing the navicular and cuneiform bones.
+The joints are then opened up and the cartilage covering the joint surface is removed.
+The bone is roughened to expose healthy, bleeding bone, and then the bones are squeezed together across the joints with either screws or plates.
 In some instances, a bone graft will be applied to increase the chance of healing.

 Recovery from surgery to fuse the naviculocuneiform joint may be dictated by other surgeries that have been done in conjunction with this procedure.
-However, typical recovery from this procedure is six weeks of non-weightbearing, in order to facilitate healing.
-In some situations, it may be possible to bear some weight through the heel during this initial recovery period.
-It is not uncommon for fusion of the naviculocuneiform joint to require a longer period of non-weightbearing in order to facilitate healing, as the blood supply to this area can be tenuous.
-Once the bone is healed, the patient can gradually increase activity initially in a stiff-soled boot and eventually in a comfortable shoe.
+However, typical recovery from this procedure is 2-3 months of non-weightbearing (no weight on the foot) in order to allow the bones to heal without the forces of walking.
+It can be challenging to get the navicular to heal to the cuneiform bones, and therefore it is not uncommon for fusion of the naviculocuneiform joint to require a longer period of non-weightbearing in order to encourage healing.
+Once the bone is healed, patients can gradually increase activity initially in a stiff-soled boot and eventually in a comfortable shoe.
 It is common for this surgery to take 9 or 12 months to reach the point of full recovery.

 As with other surgeries, there is always a risk of general complications which may include: